zipadee/bewd_class/README.md

-hey hey hey This is my favorite other thing report.
+this is cool today 826pm This is my favorite other thing report.